Mount Putuo: Transport

 Many of the Zhoushan Islands are now linked by bridges.
 This means that Putuoshan can easily be reached by bus from Shanghai and Ningbo.
 The bus terminates at Shenjiamen Bus Station.
 From the Banshengdong Wharf on the Shenjiamen waterfront it is a 10-minute ride by fast ferry (22 RMB) to Putuoshan.
 In Shanghai, the Nanpu Bridge Bus Station, Shanghai Stadium Sightseeing Bus Center and Shanghai South Long Distance Bus Station have several departures daily to Shenjiamen (4–5 hours, 138 RMB).
 In Ningbo, the North and South bus stations both have regular daily departures to Shenjiamen (2–3 hours, 60 RMB).

 There are two flights daily from Shanghai Hongqiao International Airport to Putuo Airport, which is only 3 km from Shenjiamen (approx 800 RMB).

 The ferry services mentioned below are still available but the bus services now provide a greater level of convenience and comfort.
 Putuoshan can be reached by boat from the major cities of Ningbo and Shanghai.
 It will take approximately an hour by boat to reach the wharf at Ningbo, from where a bus transports passengers to Ningbo city centre.
 There are two boats linking Putuoshan and Shanghai.
 One departs in the evening and travels overnight, arriving in the early morning; the other leaves early in the day from a wharf outside of Shanghai city centre but takes less than two hours.

-The transportation system of Mountain Putuo is very special.
+The transportation system of Mount Putuo is very special.
 Private cars are not allowed there, and people can only rely on public transport.
 The reason for this rule is because the area of Putuo Mountain is very small, and only one road runs through the entire island.
 It is therefore necessary to control the number of cars on the island to avoid traffic congestion.
-At the same time, excessive vehicle emissions will affect the environment and air quality of Mountain Putuo.
-In addition, Putuo Mount is mountainous, so buses are not flexible enough for people to travel.
-And as there are thousands of tourists coming to Mountain Putuo and the number of buses is far from enough, the cable car has become another important means of transportation.
+At the same time, excessive vehicle emissions will affect the environment and air quality of Mount Putuo.
+In addition, Mount Putuo is mountainous, so buses are not flexible enough for people to travel in.
+And as there are thousands of tourists coming to Mount Putuo and the number of buses is far from enough, the cable car has become another important means of transportation.